“Labor Omnia Vincit” McKay Law

 Filing Deadline

-Oklahoma generally gives two years from the date of the incident to file (Okla.
+The deadline in Oklahoma is two years from the date of the incident to file (Okla.
 Stat. tit.
 12, § 95).
-Delayed-discovery principles may apply where the psychological condition manifests later.
+The discovery rule may apply when emotional symptoms emerge over time.

 Q: Can I file a claim for emotional injury without physical injury?